 Each Bloodline has its own wild and wacky theme force tucked away in a two page spread at the back of the book.
 All move units around between slots and adjust the numbers you’re allowed to take, and three of them invite in units from other lists.
+The book does warn you these are in no way as balanced as the main list and it’s not kidding.

-Note that this section can be used only with the permission of your opponent, and even the book says they are in no way as balanced as the main list.
 This section is more theoretical than the rest as I don’t have the required troops to go hard on any of them, although I’ve taken the Von Carstein one out for a spin and I’d entertain the Blood Dragons or Lahmians.

 Lose Master Necromancers and Ghouls, gain 0-2 Bat Swarms, 0-2 Black Coaches, Fell Bats in Core and Sylvanian Levy, aka Empire Free Company, Archers, Crossbowmen and 0-1 Huntsmen.